 Before a textile printer can start in business he must make his own colour library.
 This is his “Recipe Book” and may run to several thousand different colours and shades.

-When we are working with an outside designer he or she may help us by choosing the colours to be printed from our own colour library.
+When we are working with an outside designer they may help us by choosing the colours to be printed from our own colour library.
 However, we often have to match colours supplied and this usually entails making new recipes.

 Each new recipe must be mixed, recorded, printed on silk, steamed, washed and dried before the colourist knows whether he has mixed the right colour.